nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 The row and col names don’t match because the the dashes were replaced with periods when the data were imported.
 This is kind of okay because `DESeq2` would complain if your colnames had dashes.
 We can use `gsub()` to replace the dashes with periods.
-Then, we rename the row names.
-We can use `select(all_of())` to make sure that all the rows in colData are represented at columns in countData.
-We could modify the original files, but since they are so large and importing taking a long time, I like to save “tidy” versions for downstream analyses.

 ``` r
 colData_tidy <-  colData %>%